Italy's Salvini threats to use strict new law on German NGO boat

 By Crispian Balmer

-ROME, June 12 (Reuters) - Italian Interior Minister Matteo Salvini threatened on Wednesday to use tough, new measures for the first time on a German charity ship, Sea Watch, after it picked up migrants off the coast of Libya without authorisation.
+ROME (Reuters) - Italian Interior Minister Matteo Salvini threatened on Wednesday to use tough, new measures for the first time on a German charity ship, Sea Watch, after it picked up migrants off the coast of Libya without authorization.

 "This is the umpteenth time Sea Watch, which is a real pirate ship, has done something like this," said Salvini, who also serves as deputy prime minister in the ruling coalition and is head of the far-right League party.